stellar/sorobanathon/README.md

 -   Long-form written tutorials (how-tos, explainers) 1000-3000 XLM
 -   Long-form technical video tutorials 1000-3000 XLM

 Note: SDF is under no obligation to make any rewards if there are no eligible submissions or Eligible Individuals (as defined below), or if Eligible Individuals do not successfully complete the compliance and tax obligations set forth below.

-## Get Started

-If you haven't already, check out the [Soroban docs](https://soroban.stellar.org/docs) to get oriented, get set up, and get your head around the Soroban fundamentals.
-When you're ready to create a submission…

--   Click the "Discussions" tab at the top of the page
--   Create a "New Discussion"
--   Title your discussion thread
--   Select the “General” category to post your submission
--   Add your submission.
-Feel free to put it right in the box, or to link to an external resource.
--   Once you have posted, you're done!

-We will review your submission within a week, and reply on your submission thread to let you know if your submission qualifies to earn a reward!
-If so, we will ask you to complete a form to collect info necessary to validate and deliver a reward.

-If your submission did not qualify, we may provide you with feedback on what's missing, or on how you can improve your submission so it qualifies.
-Once you have made the requested revisions, we will re-review your submission, and let you know if your submission qualifies for a reward.

 ## Tips for picking submission topics